Houston Citywide Conference: Mechanical Ventilation Masterclass 2026- March 17, 2026

 Station 7: Esophageal Balloon Placement (Partial task room)

-Understand the Physiological Principles of Adaptive support ventilation, setup and initiation of the mode, and trouble shoot common problems
+Understand the Physiological Principles of Close Loop ventilation, setup and initiation of the mode, and trouble shoot common problems

-Set up and initiate ASV on a ventilator for a simulated patient.
+Set up and initiate CLP on a ventilator for a simulated patient.

 Interpret waveforms to assess patient-ventilator interaction.

-Adjust ASV settings to optimize ventilation based on patient needs.
+Adjust ventilator settings to optimize ventilation based on patient needs.

 Place an esophageal balloon for measuring trans-pulmonary pressure on a simulator